 Published tax statistics tables rank tax returns by net income (1920-1945) or by gross income (1946-2000).
 Gross tax income is defined as the sum of all sources of income before any deductions.
 Net income is gross tax income less deductions such as medical costs or charitable contributions allowed but before deducting personal and marital status exemptions.
 From 1920 to 1928, no deductions were allowed and net income is equal to gross tax income.
 From 1929 on, charitable deductions were allowed up to 10% of income, and medical expenses (in excess of 5% of income and up to a relatively modest maximum amount) were deductible from income.
 Starting in 1946, the level of deduction can be computed for each group using the composition tables.
-In the 1940s and 1950s, this amount fluctuates around 2% for all the income groups within the top decile.35 Therefore, we increase our raw income thresholds, levels, and top shares (based on net income) by 2% for all groups in the period 1929-1945.
+In the 1940s and 1950s, this amount fluctuates around 2% for all the income groups within the top decile.44 Therefore, we increase our raw income thresholds, levels, and top shares (based on net income) by 2% for all groups in the period 1929-1945.

-34 This is the standard method of Pareto interpolation used by Kuznets (1953) and Feenberg and Poterba (1993).
+$^{^{43}}$ This is the standard method of Pareto interpolation used by Kuznets (1953) and Feenberg and Poterba (1993).

 Starting in 1946, in order to report statistics more quickly, the fiscal administration decided to compile tax statistics about one year after the filing deadline.
 Because of late filing, a small number of returns were not included in the statistics.
 To correct for this and based on the Taxation Statistics reports, we increase the number of returns and amounts reported by bracket by 2% from 1946 to 1957 and by 1% from 1958 to 1963.
-After 1963, the number of missing returns due to late filing is deemed to be extremely small and no correction is made.
+After 1963, the number of missing returns due to late filing is deemed to be extremely small and no correction is made

 For many of the pre-war years, the exemption levels were so high (especially in the period 1925 to 1931) that less than 5% of adult individuals actually filed returns (see Table A, col. (3)).
 However, the exemption level for singles is always half of the exemption level for married individuals.
 Thus from 1920 on, it is always the case than more than 5% of single individuals are actually filing returns, although for some years less than 5% of married tax units are filing returns.
 As a result, the number of taxpayers in the bottom brackets is too low for some years and needs to be adjusted upward.
-We adjusted for missing married returns using a simple extrapolation method, based on the assumption that marital ratios (i.e. ratios of married individuals to single individuals) across income brackets is constant over those years.36
+This problem of missing returns is especially acute for years 1925 to 1931.
+We adjusted for missing married returns using a simple extrapolation method, based on the assumption that marital ratios (i.e. ratios of married individuals to single individuals) across income brackets is constant over those years.45

 Starting in 1972, a fraction of capital gains is included in gross income and the dividend tax credit is introduced.
 From 1972 to 1987, 50% of realized gains were included in taxable income.
 In 1988 and 1989, 66.6% of gains were included in taxable income.
 From 1990 to 1999, 75% of gains were included in taxable income.
-From 1990 to 1999, 75% of gains were included in taxable income.
-Finally, over the course of tax year 2000, the amount of gains taxable wasreduced back to 50%.37 The dividend tax credit works as follows.
+Finally, over the course of tax year 2000, the amount of gains taxable has been reduced back to 50%.
+The dividend tax credit works as follows.
 First, dividends reported on tax returns are multiplied by a gross-up factor.
 This factor was 4/3 for 1972 to 1977, 3/2 from 1978 to 1986, 4/3 in 1987, and 5/4 from 1988 to 2000.
-Second, a tax credit proportional to the grossed-up amount of dividends reported can be deducted from personal income tax liability.
-This
+Second, a tax credit proportional to the grossed-up